 In the clouds above, another real treat could be in store in the fork-tailed shape of the red kite.
 Now a year-round patroller of the Yorkshire Wolds skyline, these large birds of prey make their presence known with a whistling call.
 Although they can be spotted almost anywhere in the area, a winter visit to the village of Nunburnholme may be rewarded as dozens of birds gather before heading off to roost in nearby woodlands.

 Autumn brings additional wildlife treats in East Yorkshire.
 Minke whales, at 30ft in length, can sometimes be spotted from Bempton and Flamborough Cliffs as they venture from feeding areas further north, and easterly winds deliver surprises in the shape of rare feathered visitors like shrikes or short-eared owls.

 At this time of year there’s no better place to get amongst the miracle of migration than at Spurn Point.
 A truly iconic Yorkshire landscape, more than three miles of wilderness-like sand dunes now include a tidal island, whilst the views from the recently restored Spurn Lighthouse can be enjoyed on a 4×4 ‘Spurn Safari’ with the Yorkshire Wildlife Trust.
 This method of transport harks back to a rich military history on the site, and the unusual vantage point offers great views of deer and seabirds along the varied habitats.
-A new Discovery Centre opening in spring 2018 will provide new accessible views and a perfect refuge at this end-of-the-world location.

 Where to eat in Hull and East Yorkshire